 What Drives a Dog’s Aggressive Behavior?

-If you are driving for a delivery service, stay alert to the actions of any dog you encounter, because it will give you a clue to what it is driving a dog’s potentially aggressive behavior:
+If you are driving for a delivery service, stay alert to the actions of any dog you encounter because it will give you a clue to what it is driving a dog’s potentially aggressive behavior and help to avoid delivery driver dog bites:

 - Prey Drive– Dogs with a “prey” drive are generally following their hunter/killer instincts.
 The dog with a strong prey drive usually attacks silently without barking.
 They allow an “intruder” to enter the house and then they attack from behind.